etiennepalos/Research/README.md

 Welcome to my page!
 Here you will find information regarding my education and research!

-## Undergraduate at UNIVERSIDAD NACIONAL AUTÓNOMA DE MÉXICO , B.S. in Nanotechnology
+## Undergraduate at Universidad Nacional Autónoma de México , B.S. in Nanotechnology

 Currently an undergraduate student (senior) at Centro de Nanociencias y Nanotecnología (CNyN), UNAM, in Ensenada, Baja California, Mexico.
 My major is in Nanotechnology with emphasis in nanostructure physics and catalysis.